zafarahmed66/rasterex/docs/introduction/compare/methods/alignCompareEx.md

 Used to align two documents in an overlay comparison.
+First time called the alignarray parameter should be empty.
-This method takes an array of align objects returned by the `GUI_CompareMeasure` callback.
+An array of align values are returned by the `GUI_CompareMeasure` callback.
+Second time this is called for the foreground file the returned value from the `GUI_CompareMeasure` callback should be passed.

+See [GUI_CompareMeasure](../callbacks/GUI_CompareMeasure) for details on align array structure.

 Fileindex is returned by the `GUI_compareLoadComplete` callback.